 Courtesy of the Union College Permanent Collection.

 b.
-New York, NY 9 Nov 1803, d.
-Saratoga Springs, NY 14 Mar 1872.
-Daughter of Samuel and Lavina Lyons of New York City; 8 Feb 1837 married Judge Thomas Jefferson Marvin in NYC; had five children in total, with only two living to adulthood (Mary Louise and Virginia).
+9 Mar 1803, New York, NY - d.
+14 Mar 1872, Saratoga Springs, NY; buried Greenridge Cemetery, Saratoga Springs, NY; daughter of Samuel and Lavina Lyons of New York City; 8 Feb 1837 married Judge Thomas Jefferson Marvin in NYC; had five children in total, with only two living to adulthood (Mary Louise and Virginia).
 This painting was part of the Marvin family items Hiram C. Todd inherited and subsequently auctioned in 1944.
 In particular, Harriett's portrait found its way to the Bethesda Episcopal Church in Saratoga Springs, NY where it resided in the Bethesda Parish House for an unknown period of time.
 Alas, the portrait's current disposition is unknown and all that remains is the below black and white photo from Hiram Todd's 23 Sep 1944 auction catalogue, which, oddly, never mentions the sitter by name.
-The catalogue says this about the painting: "Knee-length portrait of a lady, slightly to the right, with dark curly hair, wearing a long-sleeved dark green dress, cut below shoulder, with white lace trimming; a sheer red scarf draped over her right shoulder..." as with Thomas's portrait, the painting is inscribed on the back: "Painted by Nelson Cook/Saratoga Spgs/1839."
+The catalogue says this about the painting: "Knee-length portrait of a lady, slightly to the right, with dark curly hair, wearing a long-sleeved dark green dress, cut below shoulder, with white lace trimming; a sheer red scarf draped over her right shoulder..." as with Thomas's portrait, the painting is inscribed on the back: "Painted by Nelson Cook/Saratoga Spa/1839."
 Since the painting is a companion piece to her husband's portrait, it is also presumed to be oil on canvas with dimensions of 36" X 29".

 b.
 Ballston Spa, NY, 19 Nov 1807 - d.
 Saratoga Springs, NY, 12 Apr 1868; buried Ballston Spa (NY) Village Cemetery; son of Judge Samuel Cook of Berkshire County, MA (apparently no relation to artist); financier; held a number of local offices; Democrat turned Whig (ca 1836); delegate to State Constitutional Convention of 1846; State Senator (1848-51, 1864-65), State Treasurer (1853), State Comptroller (1854-55), State Banking Department head (1856-61); withdrew his name for consideration as Republican governor of NY (1858); commissioner of the Rensselaer & Saratoga Railroad when chartered in 1832, a founder and president of Ballston Spa Bank, major general in State Militia; m.
 Elizabet (sp?)
 Ann Barnum (1809-1831) of Ballston Spa and distant relation to PT Barnum, 1829; second wife Anna Cady.
 This work marks a clear departure from the artist's early Canadian portraits: Flat "primitive" backgrounds give way to billowing clouds and a theatrical Greek column, simple clothing becomes formal gentleman's attire, complete with velvet lapels, walking stick and high hat; Cook shows off his increasing skill by foreshortening the inside of his subject's hat in foreground, but a Metropolitan Museum critic takes him to task for poor differentiation of textures and the "tubular quality" of his forms.
 Inscription on back, apparently added by conservator after lining, reads "Painted by Nelson Cook/Ballston Spa/1840".